strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 ```
 Do the same thing for `aromor` and `skill`.

+#### Defining `hasOne` Model Relation in Model

-Now let's add relationships for `character` to indicate that a `character` may has one `weapon`, `armor`, and `skill`.
+Now let's add relationships to `character` model to indicate that a `character` may has one `weapon`, `armor`, and `skill`.
 You can check [here](https://loopback.io/doc/en/lb4/Relations.html) for more details on model relationship.
 You can also take a look at the [TodoList tutorial](https://loopback.io/doc/en/lb4/todo-list-tutorial-model.html) to see how did it handle relationship.

 Add following imports to the head of `character.model.ts`.